Menu

 Companies That Produced Asbestos Floor Tiles

-Homeowners, tenants and building owners need not worry about asbestos in newer flooring.
-New vinyl or laminate flooring options were not made with asbestos after the 1990s.
+Homeowners, tenants and building owners do not need to worry about asbestos in newer flooring.
+New vinyl or laminate flooring products were not made with asbestos after the 1990s.

 04. Asbestos Tile & Asbestos Exposure